The Meaning of Inca Colors

 The Inca blue color (Anqas) and Inca green color (Q’omer) were deeply tied to the physical survival of the empire.
 Green represented the rainforests (the Antisuyu region), maize crops, and the coca leaf, which was sacred.
 It symbolized growth and the tangible results of the earth.

-Blue was rare in textiles but held immense significance as one of the Inca agricultural colors.
 It represented the sky, but more importantly, water and rain the lifeblood of the high Andes.
 In a landscape often threatened by drought, the color blue invoked the favor of the rain gods.
 It linked the celestial lakes (the Milky Way) with the earthly lakes (like Titicaca) and the irrigation canals that fed the terraces.

 Inca White (Yuraq): Clouds, Snow Peaks (Apus), and Peace